Environmental migration? An overview of the literature: The inter-connectivity of papers

 \subsection{Bibliographic coupling and citation-based approaches}

-The citation-based approach we choose is called bibliographic coupling\footnote{\ Bibliographic coupling has been first introduced by \citep{Kessler196349, kessler1963bibliographic}.
-It belongs to the broader class of citation-based approaches to science mapping.
-Other common approaches are co-citation analysis \citep{Small1973265} and direct citation \citep{Boyack20102389}.
-Co-citation is based on the relationship established by citing authors of a paper: two papers are linked whenever they jointly appear in the cited references of at least a third paper. \cite{Small1973265} intended this approach to establish a measure of ``the degree of relationship or association between papers as perceived by the population of citing authors".
-Co-citation analysis has been prominently adopted since the 1970s, especially for its ability to capture shifts in paradigms and schools of thought over time, for sample of papers covering a period of time long enough to let the literature evolve and change direction.
+The citation-based approach we choose is called bibliographic coupling.\footnote{\ Bibliographic coupling, first introduced by \citep{Kessler196349, kessler1963bibliographic}, belongs to the broader class of citation-based approaches to science mapping.
+Co-citation is based on the relationship established by citing authors of a paper: two papers are linked whenever they jointly appear in the cited references of at least a third paper.
 Direct citation is the most intuitive approach, linking two papers if one has cited a precedent one.
-As well as co-citation, direct citation performs better for long time windows to visualize historical connections \citep{Klavans2017984}.
-In terms of accuracy, it has been established that direct citation provides a more accurate representation of the taxonomy of scientific production \citep{Klavans2017984}, but for the specific requirements the methodology imposes, it has not gained much success \citep{Boyack20102389}.}.
-Two scientific papers ``bear a meaningful relation to each other when they have one or more references in common".
+As co-citation, direct citation performs better for long time windows to visualize historical connections \citep{Klavans2017984}.
+In terms of accuracy, it has been established that direct citation provides a more accurate representation of the taxonomy of scientific production \citep{Klavans2017984}, but for the specific requirements the methodology imposes, it has not gained much success \citep{Boyack20102389}.} Two scientific papers ``bear a meaningful relation to each other when they have one or more references in common".
 Thus, the fundamentals of the link between two papers are depicted by the number of shared papers they both include in their references, which constitute the strength of the connectivity they have.
 In other words, a reference that is cited by two papers constitutes a ``unit of coupling between them" \citep{kessler1963bibliographic}.
 Two articles are then said bibliographically coupled if at least one cited source appears in both articles \citep{Aria2017959}.
 Bibliographic coupling is increasingly becoming widely used in citation analysis, thanks to some specific advantages (and despite some disadvantages).
 Conceptually, through the linkages established, it gives a representation of the basic literature of reference and, incidentally, implies a relation between two papers that reveals a potential common intellectual or methodological approach \citep{Weinberg1974189}.
 The constancy of the links between the papers over time, being based on cited references which, once published and indexed, is also an asset \citep{Thijs20151453}.
-Most importantly, bibliographic coupling is more suitable for recent literature than other citation-based approaches.
-For reasons of timing and extension of the time window\footnote{\ Our sampled literature starts in 2003 and ends at the moment the research has been done (November 2020), testifying the recent interest of economic literature on the topic}, using any other citation-based approach would have resulted in a very sparse matrix and created many isolated observations which would not be inter-connected for reasons other than conceptual, but just for the fact that they could not have been cited yet.
+Most importantly, the bibliographic coupling is more suitable for recent literature than other citation-based approaches.
+For reasons of timing and extension of the time window,\footnote{\ Our sampled literature starts in 2003 and ends at the moment the research has been done (November 2020), testifying the recent interest of economic literature on the topic.} using any other citation-based approach would have resulted in a very sparse matrix and created many isolated observations which would not be inter-connected for reasons other than conceptual, but just for the fact that they could not have been cited yet.
 Not only do the characteristics of our sample motivate the choice of the approach: keeping in mind that this stage of the analysis aims to investigate and map current research fronts in the target literature rather than to look at historical links or the evolution of school of thoughts, bibliographic coupling seems to be the best tool to capture them \citep{Klavans2017984}.